 Primary Years Programme (PYP)

 The International Baccalaureate® Primary Years Programme (PYP) is a transdisciplinary programme of international education designed to foster the development of the whole child.
 It focuses on the total growth of the developing child, touching hearts as well as minds, and encompassing social, physical, emotional and cultural dimensions in addition to academic development.
 Whilst identifying the ‘big ideas’ worthy of being understood by children through the trandisciplinary themes, the programme aims to give children deep and enduring understanding of concepts and the skills and attitudes that will help them to thrive in the fast paced changing world in which we live.
+Concepts including change, connection, function, form, perspective and causation are transdisciplinary and help students see a connection between 'big ideas'.
 Teachers and children embark upon inquiries together, asking questions, building knowledge and making connections.
 These inquiries are chosen to be stimulating, engaging and relevant to young children and to give them challenge at the right level.

 The six subject areas covered in the curriculum are: